http4k/http4k/README.md

 You can read about the rationale and ethos of http4k [here](https://http4k.org/rationale)

+## Sounds cool!
+Where can I find out more?

+You can find out all about the project on the [http4k] site.

 ## Quickstart

 Bored with reading already and just want to get coding?
 Read the [quickstart](https://www.http4k.org/quickstart/) or take a look at